 Continue to Mehrauli and the Qutub Minar complex.
 Originally an ancient Islamic monument, the Qutub Minar is the tallest tower in India.
 Built of red sandstone and marble, the minar is not without controversy.
 Some believe it was built as a tower of victory to signify Muslim rule in the country, while skeptics claim it was erected to call the devoted to prayer.
 The complex also houses the first mosque to be built in India and an iron pillar that mysteriously has a high resistance to corrosion, even after being exposed to the natural elements for centuries.
 Also, drive by the India Gate, Parliament, and the President’s residence.

-In the morning. board your express train to Agra.
-Upon arrival, meet your guide and continue to the Taj Mahal.
-Built in the 17th century by the Mughal Emperor Shah Jehan for his beloved wife Mumtaz Mahal, the Taj took over 22 years and 20,000 men to build.
+In the morning, enjoy a sunrise visit to the Taj Mahal.
+(Note: Due to weather and heavy fog, a sunset viewing is recommended in December/January.)
+Built in the 17th century by the Mughal Emperor Shah Jahan for his beloved wife Mumtaz Mahal, the Taj took over 22 years and 22,000 men to build.
 The monument is truly a wonder of the world.
-Continue to the Agra Fort.
-Its walls and palaces are a silent witness to the rise and fall of the Imperial Mughal Empire and feature a variety of ingenious Islamic inspired devices (some decorative, some more practical) within the fabric of the buildings.
-It is a citadel with marble palaces, ornate alcoves, and terrace pavilions.
-Transfer to your hotel for an evening at leisure.
+Return to your hotel for breakfast.
+Continue to the Agra Fort, a magnificent citadel with marble palaces, ornate alcoves, and terrace pavilions.

 Today, enjoy exclusive morning and afternoon game drives by jeep to explore the varied wildlife.
 Bring your camera for some spectacular encounters in this preserved land.
 Overnight in Ranthambore.